Defining Design Requirements Using the Constraint Manager in Altium Designer

 Working with All Rules on the PCB Side

 When the Constraint Manager is accessed from the PCB editor, the All Rules view is available, where a list of all rules in the PCB design is present.
-From here, you can create custom (or advanced) rules that feature more complex query expressions in their matching scope.
+From here, you can create advanced rules that feature more complex query expressions in their matching scope.

-To delete the currently selected custom rule, right-click it and select Remove Custom Rule.
+To delete the currently selected advanced rule, right-click it and select Remove Custom Rule.

-Custom rules (listed under the Advanced Rules lists in the All Rules view) take precedence over the rules defined in other views of the Constraint Manager (and listed under the Basic Rules lists in the All Rules view).
-Priorities of custom rules can be redefined by typing the required priorities (1 is the highest priority) into the Priority column – show image.
+Advanced rules (listed under the Advanced Rules lists in the All Rules view) take precedence over the rules defined in other views of the Constraint Manager (and listed under the Basic Rules lists in the All Rules view).
+Priorities of advanced rules can be redefined by typing the required priorities (1 is the highest priority) into the Priority column ().
 Priorities of rules listed under the Basic Rules lists cannot be redefined.

 To export a scope to or import one from the library, use the commands of the menu of the button next to the Object Match / Second Object Match field in the lower part of the Constraint Manager.
 Once a library-based scope has been applied to a rule, the name of the scope will be shown in the Object Match / Second Object Match column in the grid area and above the Object Match / Second Object Match field.
 You can use the field's menu to revert the scope to its query-based format (Detach Scope).